Oli Shaw

-Oliver Glen Shaw (born 12 March 1998) is a Scottish professional footballer who plays for side Hamilton Academical.
-He has previously played for Kilmarnock, Hibernian, Stenhousemuir, Ross County and represented Scotland at the under-19 and under-21 levels.
+Oliver Glen Shaw (born 12 March 1998) is a Scottish professional footballer who plays as a striker for Scottish Championship club Dunfermline Athletic.

+He has previously played for Hibernian, Stenhousemuir, Ross County, Kilmarnock, Barnsley, Motherwell and Hamilton Academical.
+Shaw represented Scotland at under-19 and under-21 levels.

 Early life

 Shaw is from the Barnton area of Edinburgh, and although a Hibernian fan, he initially joined local rivals Heart of Midlothian as a youth player before signing for Hibernian.
 His father is retired footballer Greg Shaw, who played for Ayr United, Falkirk, Dunfermline Athletic, Airdrieonians, Clydebank and Berwick Rangers.

 Club career

+Hibernian

 After establishing himself in the Hibernian youth team squad, he made his first team debut for the club in a Scottish League Cup match against Montrose on 1 August 2015, which Hibernian won 3–0.
 Having passed his driving test the same day, he was included as a substitute by then-manager Alan Stubbs, and replaced Alex Harris in the 75th minute.

 Shaw was sent to Scottish League One side Stenhousemuir on a development loan for the 2016–17 season.
 He also continued to play for the Hibs development team and was the top goalscorer in the 2016–17 SPFL Development League.

 Shaw scored his first goal for the Hibs first team on 22 October 2017, in a 4–2 defeat against Celtic in the 2017–18 Scottish League Cup semi-final.
 He scored his first league game for Hibs on 10 December, also against Celtic.
 In January 2018, Shaw signed a contract with Hibs that was due to run until the end of the 2020–21 season.
 He continued to play for the Hibs under-20 team, and was again the top goalscorer in the Development League in 2017–18.

 Shaw struggled to get playing time during 2019, with his last start for Hibs coming in February 2019.
 He was sold to Ross County in January 2020 for an undisclosed fee.